He had a name that sounded destined for fame: Rick Valentine. (Aka Mr. Valentine. Or, Rick to his theater students).

 For the time being – he grabbed a bucket, filled it with dish soap, and headed back into the bedroom to clean the puke up off the floor.

 When he was done, the dumped out the bucket in the toilet, flushed it, set the bucket into the bathtub, and washed his hands before retreating back to the bedroom, where he slowly sat down on the edge of his bed.
-Lucy stirred slightly, but her light snores suggested she out like a light.
+Lucy stirred slightly, but her light snores suggested she was out like a light.

 “C’mon, Lucy,” he pleaded.
 Annoyed.